CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 ## Qiime2 integration errors
 The following may lead to "Page not found" output in qiime2 view for Emperor plots:
 1. Duplicate file names
-2. A column called “sample_name” in your metadata
+2. A column called “sample_name” in your metadata, this column should be removed.
-3. Incorrectly formatted column headers.
-They must be in the format "filename Peak area"